So create… and then what?

 To boost this positive vicious cycle, several things are needed: awareness, money, and action!
 Meanwhile, Justdiggit has trained 1350 amazing farmers, who can now help others to restore nature to all its colours and scents.
 In turn, they have transferred this knowledge to hundreds and thousands of farmers, who are then able to work on their own land.
 They have realised that farmers can kickstart a green revolution with just one shovel.
 Many African countries have indicated that they want to actively start working on greening: Kenya is calling for 5 million hectares to be restored in the coming decade, and Ethiopia is even calling for an ambitious 15 million hectares.
 How to spread the word?
 Justdiggit is working on it.
 To start they organised The Raindance Festival: a big party that took place simultaneously in the Netherlands, Kenya, and Tanzania where everyone danced at the same time for the rain to the beats of famous artists.
 They want to get the whole world moving through dancing and partying: let’s start a movement!

-Charlie’s Angels have also thrown their hips into the Raindance Festival in Amboseli National Park in Kenya.
+Charlie’s Team have also thrown their hips into the Raindance Festival in Amboseli National Park in Kenya.
 We joined the farmers from the neighbourhood and danced into the evening to the swinging sounds of local artists.
 Meanwhile, at the Vondelpark in Amsterdam, we saw everyone go crazy for The Youth of Today, and in Tanzania, we quietly listened to the Maasai on stage as they passionately talked about the importance of biodiversity in the community.
 We felt the vibe: together we are strong.

 Recently we have become proud partners of Justdiggit.
 Their project touches our hearts, every day we see the consequences of global warming on the African continent unfold before our eyes.
 Now we too can contribute to a greener, cooler, and more fertile planet.
 In addition, Justdiggit projects are carried out in Kenya and Tanzania: our backyard and the land we love.